The following resources will help you prepare for the National Assessment Collaboration (NAC) Examination.

 In May 2013 the American Psychiatric Association published the fifth edition of the Diagnostic and Statistical Manual of Mental Disorders (DSM-5).
 The MCC has worked with its test committees to review the classification changes in DSM-5 and update the language in its exam content from the previous edition, DSM-IV-TR.

 On the NAC Examination, candidates answering questions asked by the physician examiner can use either DSM-5 or DSM-IV-TR language where appropriate.
 However, as of January 2018, only DSM-5 language must be used.

 For more information, please visit the MCC’s update on its transition to DSM-5.

-Prior to the examination, if you are unfamiliar with disease management practices in North America, you may wish to consult Therapeutic Choices edited by Jean Gray, published by the Canadian Pharmacists Association, as a source of general information.
+Prior to the examination, if you are unfamiliar with disease management practices in North America, you may wish to consult the latest version of Therapeutic Choices, published by the Canadian Pharmacists Association, as a source of general information.

 The following online reference materials may be of use for your exam preparation: